n1nj4z33/iqoptionapi/README.md

 last version will be privacy IQoptionapi

-for now 50USD(regist after 1/30 change to 100USD) each month
+if you register now only 50USD each month if you regist after 1/30 100USD each month

 more detail please email me:yihsun1992@gmail.com